 As we see more and more news headlines reporting on the heavy fines from the Information Commissioners Office (ICO) for organizations that have lost data or who are perceived to have mishandled information*, there is a growing culture of fear and concern as we all wonder, "who will be next to drop the ball?"

-This is at a time when IT and security budgets are being cut and organisations are struggling to identify where to prioritise their efforts and how to find the money to invest.
+This is at a time when IT and security budgets are being cut and organizations are struggling to identify where to prioritize their efforts and how to find the money to invest.

 I recently attended an NHS event where one delegate actually said that some Trusts would almost welcome an ICO fine because it would mean that budget would be found to invest in the correct security technology!
 How sad a situation we find ourselves in!

 At Egress we constantly work with our clients and partners to understand the challenges they face when sending information and data securely.
 It ensures we are providing solutions that solve these problems.